Every year around the world some 15 million

 own history shows.
 In 1980, the bank became the first

-international agency to create a resettlement policy
+international agency to create a resettlement policy.
+Then President

 Robert McNamara instituted the new rules in response to the violent forced